| | News last updated:

 Indrema chats are held (typically) each Wednesday at 4:30pm PST

-(0030 GMT, Thurs) in #indrema on
+(0030 GMT, Thurs) in #indremaon

-I'm currently in an IRC chat (irc.openprojects.net#indrema) where
+irc.openprojects.net.
+Update From Indrema!2001.Mar.21 16:45 PSTI'm currently in an IRC chat (irc.openprojects.net#indrema) where

 John Gildred, Indrema CEO, is finally giving us an update: